hesmon/APSiC/README.md

 # APSiC
-The whole data sets analayzed in this manuscript are published as a part of project DRIVE (https://data.mendeley.com/datasets/y3ds55n88r/5) and at the CCLE (https://portals.broadinstitute.org/ccle).
+The whole data sets analayzed in this manuscript are published as a part of project DRIVE (https://data.mendeley.com/datasets/y3ds55n88r/5) and at the CCLE (https://depmap.org/portal/download).
 The breast cancer data is available as an R object in this repository (`R/BreastData.RData`).

-To find non-genetic tumor suppressors using APSiC, use the `identifyDependencies` function with argument `dependencyType = "non-genetic-tsg`:
+To find non-genetic tumor suppressors using APSiC, use the `identifyDependencies` function with argument `dependencyType = "non--tsg`:
 ```
 source("apsic_common_functions.r")
 load("BreastData.RData")

-# The APSiC for detecting non-genetic tumor suppressors
+# The APSiC for detecting tumor suppressive effectors
-identifyDependencies(breastData, dependencyType = "non-genetic-tsg")
+identifyDependencies(breastData, dependencyType = "tumor-suppressive-effectors")
 ```
-The `dependencyType` argument takes values from `non-genetic-tsg`, `non-genetic-oncogene`, `mutation-tsg`, `mutation-oncogene`, `amplification-oncogene` to find the cancer dependencies defined in the manuscript.
+The `dependencyType` argument takes values from `tumor-suppressive-effectors`, `tumor-promoting-effectors`, `amplified-oncogenes`, `mmutational-oncogenes`, `neomorphic-mutational-oncogenes` to find the cancer dependencies defined in the manuscript.

 To plot the rank profiles, the `waterfallForGene` function can be used: